The-Foreigners/The-Foreigners.github.io/_posts/726-1-3-1-Letters-From-Ailla.md

 I wonder if she's okay.
 Would she have left her family?
 Her father and mother and sisters?
 Why?
 I wonder if she really left of her own will.

-I supose I know the answer.
+I suppose I know the answer.

 Ailla